 Many entrepreneurs (actually even those that don’t have an entrepreneurial bone in their body) want to be able to use what they’re good at with whatever they decide to do with their businesses/careers.

 If you’re anything like Ace Chapman, our guest today, and you have an eye for opportunity and the understanding of what is right for you and your lifestyle, listen to the episode and learn from Ace on how you can build out your vision and straight-line to your goals.

-If you’re interested in learning more about buying businesses and selling them as a means to replace your income-earning job, Ace has provided some recommendations to how you can start flipping business below.
+If you’re interested in learning more about buying a business and selling them as a means to replace your income-earning job, Ace has provided some recommendations to how you can start flipping business below.
 Check it out!

-If you’re just getting into the game of buying businesses to replace your income, here’s what you should do:
+If you’re just getting into the game of buying a business to replace your income, here’s what you should do:

 - Look into finding businesses where you can work directly with the owner (best situation)

 - Try and get a sense of whether the business owners are being realistic about the price